CSLU: Speaker Recognition Version 1.1

 Introduction

 In order to balance the workload required to remind participants to call and to avoid large data collection bursts on the system, the participants were divided into 12 groups.
 Each group began the two-year schedule on subsequent months.
-The first group started in September 1996.
-The second group started in October 1996.
-And so on.
+The first group started in September 1996, the second in October 1996, and so on.

 Samples

-For an example of the data in this corpus, please listen to the following audio sample.
+For an example of the data in this corpus, please listen to the following audio sample (WAV).